Review problems

 Write a program that simulates the distribution of the sum of two dice.
 Throw the dice 50000 times and store the occurrences of the possible sums (2-12) in an array.

-The program must output the occurrences for every sum as follows:
+The program must output the occurrences for every sum similar to the following output:

 Optional before simulation: Which sum do you think appears most often?